MahdiAouiti24/fullstack-tasks/README.md

 ---

-1. Project Overview
+## 📌 1.
+Project Overview

-This project is a full-stack web application built as part of a technical assessment for a Software Developer role.
+This project is a full-stack web application developed as part of a technical assessment for a Software Developer role.

-It provides a **Task Manager** with the following features:
+It provides a **Task Manager** with the ability to:

-•	- Create a new task
+- Create new tasks
-•	- Edit an existing task
+- Edit existing tasks
-•	- Toggle task completion
+- Toggle task completion
-•	- View all tasks
+- View all tasks
-•	- Delete a task
+- Delete tasks

-The application runs locally, is fully functional, and requires **no external database**.
+The application runs locally, with **no external database required**, thanks to an embedded H2 in-memory database.

 ---

-2. Technology Stack
+## 🧰 2.
+Technology Stack

 | Layer       | Technology                          |
 |-------------|-------------------------------------|